alfredomtx/user-management-api/README.md

 Most of the `User` related Controller and Service methods have unit testing.
 More tests will be implemented as the project goes on.

-Another important pending work to do is implement **integration** tests, which I still need to learn how to implement.
+Another important pending work to do is implement **com.user.api.integration** tests, which I still need to learn how to implement.

 </details>